 This getting started article will help Administrators to learn about and modify Notification Templates.

-For Ticket Survey notification templates, the user must have access to a Ticketing application with a user role that includes "Create and Modify Surveys"
+- For Ticket Survey notification templates, the user must have access to a Ticketing application with an app security role that includes "Create and Modify Surveys."

-For Project Survey notification templates, the user mist have access to the Projects application and a Global security role that includes "Create and Modify Project Surveys"
+- For Project Survey notification templates, the user must have access to the specific Project application and an app security role that includes "Create and Modify Project Surveys."

 Overview

-Notifications are important as they enable people are kept up to date with work progress via email delivery.
-Administrators can configure notification templates that determined the email content and layout for their organization.
+Notifications are important as they enable people to stay up to date on work progress via email delivery.
+Administrators can configure notification templates that determine the email content and layout for their organization.

 Where to Find This